 Everyone can benefit from having their own planner or journal.
 This is especially true for a recovering addict.
 Planners give a sense of stability, routine, and responsibility.
 Consistency is a key part of long-term sobriety.
 Journals are a safe and healthy outlet for sharing feelings.
 A sober addict can really benefit from putting their thoughts on paper.
 Some of our favorites are:

-The Sober Journal: Made by someone in recovery to help those in recovery.
+The Sober Journal: Made to help those in recovery.

 Panda Planner: Daily planner, calendar, and gratitude journal.